stakater/mto-docs/content/reference-guides/deploying-private-helm-charts.md

 ## Deploying Helm Chart to Namespaces via TemplateGroupInstances from HTTPS Registry

-Bill, the cluster admin, wants to deploy a helm chart in namespaces where certain labels exists.
+Bill, the cluster admin, wants to deploy a helm chart from `HTTPS` registry in namespaces where certain labels exists.

 First, Bill creates a template: